-Part of Powerlink’s role is to plan and review the future of Queensland’s electricity transmission network to meet forecast electricity demands.
+Part of our role is to plan and review the future of Queensland’s electricity transmission network to meet forecast electricity demands.

-Powerlink reviews the transmission network annually to assess its ability to meet forecast electricity needs for the next 10 years.
+We review the transmission network annually to assess its ability to meet forecast electricity needs for the next 10 years.
 The review helps ensure that existing network assets are assessed for their enduring network requirements in a manner that is economic, safe and reliable.
-The review also identifies potential solutions to meet increases in electricity demand, well in advance of when action is needed.
+It also identifies potential solutions to meet increases in electricity demand, well in advance of when action is needed.

-Powerlink publishes these review findings in the Transmission Annual Planning Report (TAPR), a technical document that includes information about the potential future need for asset reinvestment (replacing existing assets) or network augmentation (increasing the network’s ability to carry more electricity).
+The review findings are published in the Transmission Annual Planning Report (TAPR), a technical document that includes information about the potential future need for asset reinvestment (replacing existing assets) or network augmentation (increasing the network’s ability to carry more electricity).

 The public consultation process requests submissions from Registered Participants, AEMO and interested parties (including non-network solution providers) on the proposed options.
 Transmission network, distribution network or non-network alternatives (such as demand management or local generation) are considered as options for both reinvestment and augmentation needs.